For information about any of our programs, application, or any of our other student services please contact us:

 100%* Job Placement Rate

-The Progessive Welding Technology program at Mitchell Technical Institute is industry-driven to educate students who want to pursue a career in the manufacturing industry.
+The Progressive Welding Technology program at Mitchell Technical College is industry-driven to educate students who want to pursue a career in the manufacturing industry.
 The program provides the proper skills for graduates to excel in welding, machining and lean manufacturing techniques.

 Instruction is American Welding Society (AWS) code-based so that students may sit for welding qualification testing, assuring future employer requirements.